Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Introduction

 \section{Introduction}

 In photography, the shallow depth-of-field (DoF) effect or the bokeh effect is an important technique to generate aesthetically pleasing photographs.
-The images with the bokeh effect draw the attention of the viewers by primarily blurring the out-of-focus parts of the images while keeping the focused parts sharply.
-This effect can wash out unnecessary image details such as cluttered background, which can save the viewers from the messy information of the images and emphasize the salient themes such as foreground person or object of the images.
+The images with the bokeh effect draw the attention of the viewers by primarily blurring the out-of-focus parts of the images while keeping the focused parts sharp.
+This effect can wash out unnecessary image details such as cluttered backgrounds, which can save the viewers from the messy information of the images and emphasize the salient themes such as the foreground person or object of the images.
+There are mainly two ways to produce a bokeh effect, which is either generated optically or through computational photography methods.
+To physically and optically produce the bokeh effect, usually fast lenses with large apertures in tandem with high-end digital single-lens reflex (DSLR) cameras or the latest digital single-lens mirrorless (DSLM) cameras are needed.
+The high barrier of entry has limited this option largely to professionals.
+To benefit more people, the latest smartphone manufacturers have tried to enable a computational photography way of generating a realistic bokeh effect on consumer-level cell phone products, which strongly drives research in this direction.